catenax/tractusx/coreservices/partsrelationshipservice/connectors_scripts/README.md

 <kaputt-consumer-username> \
 <kaputt-consumer-password>
 ```

-This command created the following artifact:
+This command created the following artifact in the Kaputt consumer:
 `https://catenaxdev006akssrv.germanywestcentral.cloudapp.azure.com/kaputt/consumer/api/artifacts/82cf41f0-4b69-4d22-8ad8-ea608c47dda9/data`
+This URL should be used to access PRS through the Kaputt consumer.

 ## In int env